by Bishop James D. Conley, S.T.L. Diocese of Lincoln, March 25, 2014

 Our culture often teaches us that children are more a burden than a gift—that families impede our freedom and diminish our finances.
 We live in a world where large families are the objects of spectacle and derision, instead of the ordinary consequence of a loving marriage entrusted to God’s providence.
 But children should not be feared as a threat or a burden, but rather seen as a sign of hope for the future.

-In 1995, Blessed John Paul II wrote that our culture suffers from a “hedonistic mentality unwilling to accept responsibility in matters of sexuality, and… a self-centered concept of freedom, which regards procreation as an obstacle to personal fulfilment. ”3 Generous, life-giving spousal love is the antitode to hedonism and immaturity: parents gladly give up frivolous pursuits and selfishness for the intensely more meaningful work of loving and educating their children.
+In 1995, Blessed John Paul II wrote that our culture suffers from a “hedonistic mentality unwilling to accept responsibility in matters of sexuality, and… a self-centered concept of freedom, which regards procreation as an obstacle to personal fulfillment.”3 Generous, life-giving spousal love is the antitode to hedonism and immaturity: parents gladly give up frivolous pursuits and selfishness for the intensely more meaningful work of loving and educating their children.

 In the Diocese of Lincoln, I am grateful for the example of hundreds of families who have opened themselves freely and generously to children.
 Some have been given large families, and some have not.
 And of course, a few suffer the very difficult, hidden cross of infertility or low fertility.
 The mystery of God’s plan for our lives is incomprehensible.
 But the joy of these families, whether or not they bear many children, disproves the claims of the contraceptive mentality.